dysoxor/guid/README.md

 Do not ask us why we use these three names - this is related to the dark history of a library called LDM.

-## Step 3 - What SD model do you want to control?
+## Step 3 - What SD model do you want to control? (only the v2-1_512-ema-pruned is working here so ignore the v1-5 or adapt it)

 Then you need to decide which Stable Diffusion Model you want to control.
 In this example, we will just use standard SD1.5.
 You can download it from the [official page of Stability](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).
 You want the file ["v1-5-pruned.ckpt"](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).